-However, because of the significant changes occurring in health care, the college reinstated the practical nursing program in the fall of 1996 which operated concurrently with the associate degree nursing program.
+However, because of the significant changes occurring in health care, the college reinstated the practical nursing program in the fall of 1996, which operated concurrently with the associate degree-nursing program.
 In 2002, a "ladder" concept began in which the first year is the PN program and the second year completes the ADN program.
 Because of the current shortage of registered nurses and the desire of students to focus on registered nursing practice, the nursing program began a new concept based curriculum in 2015 in which students complete an associate of applied sciences degree in nursing.
-Students also have the option at the end of the fourth quarter to take the licensure exam to become licensed practical nurses.
 In 2018, the first students pursuing the new Associate in Nursing DTA/MRP entered the program.
-This degree is designed to better enable academic advancement for nurses.
+This degree is designed to better align ADN nursing students for academic advancement to BSN.
+In addition, these students have the option -after the completion of our programs third quarter, as well as a personal vocational relationships class -to take the NCLEX licensure exam to become a Licensed Practical Nurse.

-The Washington State Nursing Quality Assurance Commission approves the nursing program.
+The Grays Harbor College Nursing Program is approved by The Washington State Nursing Quality Assurance Commission.
 See Nursing Professions